 If you think that the Carbon-plated shoe hype has reached a saturation point, the Nike Vaporfly is to blame.
 It was the first running shoe to popularize the Carbon-plate-in-a-shoe form factor.

-The thin upper weighs nearly nothing to the weight, and we all know that a lightweight shoe increases the overall comfort.
+The thin upper adds nearly nothing to the overall weight, and we all know that a lightweight shoe increases overall comfort.

 Contrary to Nike’s claim, we did not find the ZoomX Streakfly to be the ideal racing shoe for 5K and 10K distances.
 It’s too soft and cushy for that.

 However, there’s one thing that the Streakfly does very well.
-The full-length ZoomX midsole is great to keeping the feet fresh for the entire duration of a 10K race.
+The full-length ZoomX midsole is great for keeping the feet fresh during a 10K race.
 The soft and lively foam creates a comfortable ride experience that punches above its weight in the speed trainer category.